Are Heating Pads Safe and Effective?

 - Do Not Use Excessively

 Do not use heating pads excessively.
-You might overheat the area and cause your body’s temperature to be disturbed.
+You might overheat the area and cause your body’s temperature regulation to be disrupted.
 Exposing your body to EMF for a longer duration of time might also cause harm to your body.

 - Do Not Use for Muscle Strains